mleary/margeleary_memorial/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8b77444d-1b58-4763-b6d6-2fcc82959549/deploy-status)](https://app.netlify.com/sites/marjorielearycelebration/deploys)

 Updated memorial website for my mother, Marge Leary.
+Designed for Dave Leary.

-This version replaces an older blogdown format, which allowed for more customization.
+This version, which allows for more customization, replaces an older blogdown format.
 The site is hosted via Netlfiy.

 Link to website: https://marjorielearycelebration.netlify.app/

+This was a first attempt at building a website purely with html and css,  which i copied off of an existing w3shools example.